 Sure, yes, but I don’t so much care about the word science.
 It’s more of a broader cultural reference than anything that has a precise definition.

-It’s always fascinated me how science, since Keats brought up this view in his diatribe against Newton- how science has been leeched of its imagination by being called ‘science’.
-How can we decouple the imagination from a negative label of ‘bias’?
+Science… It’s fascinating to me how science – since Keats brought up this view in his diatribe against Newton – how science has been leeched of its imagination by being called ‘science’.
+How can we decouple imagination from the negative label of ‘bias’?

 See it for what it is.
 Imagination is one of our standard mental capacities.
 We are imagining every time we envision anything that isn’t real.
 When I plan my day tomorrow, I’m imagining, and maybe my plan won’t be realised.
 It’s a question of using this mental capacity for one goal rather than others – finding truth, instead of being dramatic or fun.
 I don’t mind if the true things that I imagine also happen to be charismatic, and dramatic, and engaging, and maybe even creative.

 I want to try this; say you exit this office now and have to describe your book – The Age of Em – to a passerby, for, whatever, a minute.
 It’s a really crazy book, for me it seems crazy.
 And after you describe it, the guy selects – ‘plausible’ or ‘implausible’.
 How would you describe it so the guy pressed “plausible”?